Charlotte Salomon: Singespiel

 Salomon entitled her work, Leben? oder Theater?: Ein Singespiel.
 Singspiel is a German music form resembling "operetta" in some respects, although actors' parts are often spoken over, rather than sung with the music.
-The form is heavily influenced the English ballad opera, early examples being translations of existing ballad operas.
+The form is influenced by the English ballad opera and the French opéra-comique.
 Music provides the backdrop for the play-form which is most often comical in nature, tragedy being a less-frequent motif.
 Romantic interest nearly always plays a prominent part.
 Singspiel was considered less elevated than opera proper, often being written in the vernacular.
 While celebrated composers such as Mozart and Schubert are known to have worked in the form, Singspiel often introduced folksongs, marches and narrative songs into its repertoire.
 By the early twentieth century, at the time of Salomon's appropriation of the form into her work, the Singspiel had ceased to be a contemporary form (although Ralph Benatzky's popular 1930 work Im weißen Rößl is a singspiel and Kurt Weill introduced the term 'songspiel' to describe some of his collaborations with Berthold Brecht).
 Note that Salomon's spelling, "Singespiel", adds an "e", but whether this was intentional or not is unclear.

 Thus, Life? or Theater? is not only a series of paintings.
 It includes a script in the form of words that are either themselves in the form of paintings, written into the paintings, or presented as overlays to the images.
 It also has a "soundtrack" – music chosen by Salomon that reinforces her stories.
 These range from Nazi marching songs to Schubert lieder and extracts from the music of Mozart and Mahler.
 The work is operatic in scale, highly modern in execution, unique in its form, and has an enduring power.